vexcat/Elliot2/README.md

 It is recommended to use a high velocity value on position commands, with a delay to match.
 This allows for quick motion, while a delay makes sure the brake mode hold has time to properly stop the robot.

 ## catOS
-The catOS menu system is ~~a confusing mess~~ a glorious and minimalistic UI for robot configuration.
+The catOS menu system is <s>a confusing mess</s> a glorious and minimalistic UI for robot configuration.

 To get started with catOS, press the <- and -> buttons together.
 Use the up/down arrows to view the entries in a list, and the A/B buttons to navigate in and out of menus.